cuba-platform/cuba/CLA.md

 **8. Information about Submissions.** You agree that contributions to Projects and information about contributions may be maintained indefinitely and disclosed publicly, including Your name and other information that You submit with Your Submission.

-**9. Governing Law/Jurisdiction.** This Agreement will be governed by and construed in accordance with the laws of England and Wales excluding its conflicts of law provisions.
-Under certain circumstances, the governing law in this section might be superseded by the United Nations Convention on Contracts for the International Sale of Goods (“UN Convention”) and the parties intend to avoid the application of the UN Convention to this Agreement and, thus, exclude the application of the UN Convention in its entirety to this Agreement.
+**9. Governing Law/Jurisdiction.**

+9.1.
+Any relationships between the Parties to this Agreement, including those related to its conclusion, existence, validity, interpretation, execution, breach, refusal to perform, or termination shall be governed by the UNIDROIT Principles of International Commercial Contracts (2016) and, with respect to issues not covered by such Principles, by the law of England and Wales.

+9.2.
+In case of any inconsistency between the provisions of the UNIDROIT Principles and this Agreement, this Agreement shall prevail.

+9.3.
+The Parties irrevocably agree that any dispute, controversy or claim arising out of or in connection with this Agreement, including any question regarding its conclusion, existence, validity, interpretation, execution, breach, refusal to perform, or termination, and including non-contractual disputes or claims, shall be referred to and finally resolved by the London Court of International Arbitration (LCIA Court) under the LCIA Rules, which Rules are deemed to be incorporated by reference into this clause.
+The number of arbitrators shall be one.
+The seat, or legal place, of arbitration shall be the city of London, the United Kingdom.
+The language to be used in the arbitral proceedings shall be English.
+Judgment upon the award rendered by the arbitrator may be entered by any court having jurisdiction thereof.

 **10. Entire Agreement/Assignment.** This Agreement is the entire agreement between the parties, and supersedes any and all prior agreements, understandings or communications, written or oral, between the parties relating to the subject matter hereof.
 This Agreement may be assigned by Haulmont.